Call4Cloud | MMP-C | Autopilot | Device Preparation

 So (in my opinion, correct me if I am wrong…) but looking at the facts I have seen, Intel changed some stuff, now Microsoft needs to change/add some code to make sure Windows could read the device unique ODCA certificate to start the process to retrieve the so much wanted AIK certificate.

-If it does not get the ODCA intermediate certificate it will create the wrong AIK url and the self-provisioning phase would fail!
+If it does not get the ODCA intermediate certificate, it will create the wrong AIK URL, and the self-provisioning phase will fail!

 Smallest Violin GIFs | Tenor